GuestSneeze-OS/GuestSneezeOS-old/README.md

 ![SteamOS](https://upload.wikimedia.org/wikipedia/commons/5/59/KDE_Plasma_5.23_on_Steam_Deck_Desktop_screenshot.png)
 GuestSneezeOS Gives A Full SteamOS Experience For Those Looking For A Gaming Distro's
 <br>
-GuestSneezeOS Plans On Bringing Gaming To All Devices (When I Mean All Devices I Mean Laptops And Desktops)
+GuestSneezeOS Plans On Bringing Gaming To All Devices (When I Mean All Devices I Mean Laptops And Desktops).
+This Is Based On The Open-Source [Debian Project](https://debian.org) by the Debian team.
+And Was Built By Using The [Penguin Eggs Project](https://github.com/pieroproietti/penguins-eggs)

 Features
 -